pjmidgard/Spring_1.0.0.0/README.md

 d=r-0
 Bytes_row2=om+(code * code ** code)

-Also, I used 14bits for compression like calculus.
+Also, I used 14bits for compression like calculus and incription.

 Bye, bye.